renatoaraujo/renatoaraujo/README.md

 # Hey!
-I am Renato :wave
+I am Renato :wave:

 ---
 For now just testing, but this will be upgraded over time :)